The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 One of the most popular types of auctions is the English auction.
 It is used in the sale of paintings, antiques and other goods.
 In the course of an English auction, bidding begins at the minimum price for which the owner of the goods is willing to sell them.
 The auctioneer gradually increases the price.

-Participants who are ready to buy an item for this price must express their consent.
-Trades stop at the moment when no one agrees to the next increase - and the goods go to the one who agreed with the previous price.
+Participants who are willing to buy the product at this price must express their consent.
+Trading stops at the moment when no one agrees to the next increase - and the goods go to the one who agreed with the previous price.

 Also common is the Dutch auction, where the auctioneer names the highest price, and then lowers it until one of the participants agrees to buy the product.
 Large consignments of flowers, food products, and furs are sold at such auctions.